kumar29/calendar-backbone-websockets/README.md

 Vacation planner using FullCalendar plugin and Backbone and WebSockets

   A vacation planner for a group of people using Adam Shaw's fullcalendar plugin http://arshaw.com/fullcalendar/

+  Refer to the Angular js version at https://github.com/kumar29/calendar-angular-websockets

   Uses Backbone and WebSockets to add real time updates to calendar modifications.